techno-tim/techno-tim.github.io/_posts/2023-03-04-vlan-firewall-unifi.md

   - I typically match the 3rd octet in my case that would be 100
 - If you’re using Apple devices or Chromecast (or similar devices) on this network, you’ll want to turn on IGMP snooping & Multicast DNS
 - DHCP Mode - you’ll want to keep as DHCP server
-- For DHCP Range you’ll want to choose the beginning and end of your range.
-Can be anything within range.
-At home I usually start at 100 so I know which devices are using DHCP at a glance.
+- For DHCP Range you’ll want to choose the beginning and end of your range.Can be anything within range.At home I usually start at 100 so I know which devices are using DHCP at a glance.
 - There are other options here that you don’t really need to change but if you do, change them to your liking

 Congrats you just created your first VLAN! 🎉